-As discussed above, from the completion of our IPO until December 31, 2017, our non-employee directors were entitled to receive an annual retainer in the amount of \$47,500, plus an additional annual payment of \$15,000 for the chairperson and \$10,000 for each other member of the Audit Committee and \$10,000 for the chairperson and \$5,000 for each other member of each other committee, with such amounts to be paid in quarterly installments.
-Additionally, our non-employee directors were entitled to receive \$1,000 for each meeting of the board of directors or any of its committees attended in person and \$500 for each meeting of the board of directors or any of its committees attended telephonically.
-Members of our board of directors who are also officers or employees of our company did not receive compensation for their services as directors.
+Our non-employee directors are entitled to receive an annual retainer in the amount of \$60,000, plus an additional annual payment of \$20,000 for the chairperson and \$15,000 for each other member of the Audit Committee and \$15,000 for the chairperson and \$10,000 for each other member of the Compensation Committee, with such amounts paid in quarterly installments.
 We also provided our non-employee directors with equity compensation under our Equity Incentive Plan as additional compensation and incentive.
-Effective January 1, 2018, our director compensation program was amended to eliminate meeting fees for the members of our board of directors and \$15,000, respectively, and the fees payable to the chairperson and each other member of the Audit Committee were increased to \$20,000 and \$15,000, respectively, and the fees payable to the chairperson and each other member of the Compensation Committee were increased to \$15,000 and \$10,000, respectively.
-On the date of each annual meeting of stockholders, our non-employee directors will also receive an annual equity award with a value of \$10,000 that will vest on the earlier of the first anniversary of the grant date and the next annual meeting of stockholders.
+On the date of each annual meeting of stockholders, our non-employee directors receive an annual equity award with a value of \$100,000 that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.